wingify/vwo-fme-flutter-sdk/README.md

         "age": 25,
         "location": "US"
     },
-    shouldUseDeviceIdAsUserId: true, // Will use device ID as user ID );
+    shouldUseDeviceIdAsUserId: true, // Set to true to use device ID as user ID when userId is not provided, this is false by default and need not be passed if not required
+);
 ```